 Following an agreement with Tokyo’s Adachi Ward, the new Senju Campus opened in 2006, with facilities that include large-scale recording studios.
 Several facilities and departments have relocated to the new campus, including the Faculty of Music’s Department of Musical Creativity and the Environment and part of the Graduate School of Music’s Department of Musicology and Music Studies.
 The new campus serves as a base for new, multifaceted community-involvement activities.

 Internationally, the Faculty of Music and the Graduate School of Music have concluded exchange agreements with 13 schools, engaging in various activities such as recitals on partner campuses.
 In addition, performances have been staged overseas.
-In 2003, the student orchestra performed before the public in the United Kingdom; in 2006, the chamber orchestra gave public performances in Europe; and in 2007, the Senior High School of Music attached to the Faculty of Music gave a public performance in Paris.
+In 2003, the student orchestra performed before the public in the United Kingdom; in 2006, the chamber orchestra gave public performances in Europe; and in 2007, The Music High School attached to the Faculty of Music gave a public performance in Paris.

 1. The goals of the Faculty of Music are to impart in-depth academic knowledge and high skills related to music and to develop the superior capacities needed for creative work, expression, and research in various musical domains and to meet the needs of society.
 Specifically, the Faculty seeks to train graduates with superior expressive skills (performers, composers, and conductors) and graduates capable of making notable contributions to cultural development across broad sectors of society.